plops/cl-cpp-generator2/example/131_sdr/README.md

   - this fetches a 550MB of dependencies
   - after release build (154 files) cmake-build-release/ contains 577MB (27MB more)
+  - after debug build the size is 666MB
   - i don't want to download the dependencies twice. try to reuse dependencies from cmake-build-release/ in cmake-build-debug/.
     - disable release build in clion